zzhjerry/project-management-system/README.md

 - **status (string, required, default:new)**: new, pending, expired
 - **title (string, required)**: project title
+- **slug (string, required)**: slugified version of project title + epoch timestamp

+`slug` is used to prettify url of a project's detail view.
+It will be used to query project document.
+It is unique and cannot be changed once the document is created.
+A validation error will occur if someone tries to `POST` a different slug to `/api/projects/:slug` endpoint.

 - **experts (array, optional)**: an array of choosen experts for the choosen project with status in following schema

 ``` javascript